 10. A growing paper city

-Designed by Charles Young, every single one of his 365 models were designed, cut, and assembled daily using 220gsm watercolour paper and PVA glue, with many of the structures incorporating moving components that Young photographed to create quick animations.
+Designed by Charles Young, every single one of his 365 models were designed, cut, and assembled daily using 220gsm watercolor paper and PVA glue, with many of the structures incorporating moving components that Young photographed to create quick animations.

 11. Grid Gifs